blu0/blu0.github.io/DNSWalkthrough.md

 ![Image of flags](https://blu0.github.io/DNSWalkthrough/flags.png)

 Poking around it looks like MySQL was flag2...?
 I kind of stopped really bothering at this point tho.
+(I already won, leave me alone!)

+All in all, this was a fun machine.